willslater99/Sonnet-Of-The-Damned-Band-Site/README.md

 (about.html) in this project how much I've improved, and in the future I know I'll be able to apply a huge amount of this information in a functional way on many of my projects.

-I've replicated my wireframes very well considering I don't consider myself graphically talented, and the only altercations I've made are to a couple of the tablet layouts, where I realised in practice that some things simply had to be pushed onto the next row to make a functional site as it would have to be shrunk too far to be readable (such as the wireframes sonnet-news-wireframe.png and sonnet-news-tablet-wireframe.png).
+I've replicated my wireframes very well considering I don't consider myself graphically talented, and the only alterations I've made are to a couple of the tablet layouts, where I realised in practice that some things simply had to be pushed onto the next row to make a functional site as it would have to be shrunk too far to be readable (such as the wireframes sonnet-news-wireframe.png and sonnet-news-tablet-wireframe.png).